gigascience/gigadb-website/docs/SETUP_PROVISIONING.md

 ### Setting up your Live environment

-After you have setup your staging environmnet, you can optionally set up a live environment.
+After you have setup your staging environment, you can optionally set up a live environment.
 In general this is not necessary, unless you want to test changes to infrastructure, Gitlabp pipeline or provisioning scripts.

 >**Note:** the live environment share the same Gitlab pipeline as the staging environment.